wuhjie/few_shots_that_matters_wu/README.md

 2. pool-based sampling + uncertainty sampling
 3. The basic idea is replacing the random sampling process in wrap_sampler.py in the original project with active learning.
 Hopefully this could increase the accuracy and improve the performance.
 4. we use the <em>input_idses</em> and <em>tags_ides</em> from language_dataset for active learning (tensor format)

+### Notes
+1. get the tags from the previous samples
+2. use the previous project to get the probability
+3. set the samples according to the previous project
+4. train
+5. the training, develop and test set are for evaluation, instead of training.